2008 World Monuments Watch

-Located on the spot said to be the birthplace of Jesus Christ, the Church of the Nativity is one of the most sacred Christian sites in the world.
+Located on the spot said to be the birthplace of Jesus Christ, the Church of the Nativity is one of the most sacred places in Christianity.
 Emperor Constantine founded a church on the site in A.D.
 330, and Christians have actively worshiped there ever since.
-Following a revolt and the destruction of the original church by the Samaritans in A.D.
+Following a revolt and the destruction of the original sanctuary by the Samaritans in A.D.
 529, Emperor Justinian ordered a larger church to be built atop the Constantinian site, which is the basis of the structure we see today.

-The roof timbers of the church are rotting, and have not been replaced since the nineteenth century.
-Rainwater seeps into the building and damages not only its structural elements but also its twelfth-century wall mosaics and paintings.
-Due to this influx of water, there is also an ever-present chance of an electrical short-circuit and fire.
-In 1834, the church suffered extensive earthquake damage, and, given the present condition of the sanctuary, another earthquake would be catastrophic.
-For the site to be preserved, its three custodians—the Greek Orthodox Church, the Armenian Orthodox Church, and the Franciscan order—would have to coordinate their efforts, but such a collaboration has not occurred in nearly a thousand years.
-Political factors also affect the church, as the Israeli Government and the Palestinian National Authority would also have to cooperate to protect it.
-It is hoped that Watch listing will call attention to the importance of this building and the threats it faces.
+In 1834 the church suffered extensive earthquake damage and, given the condition of the sanctuary over a century and a half later, another earthquake would be catastrophic.
+The building’s roof timbers were rotting by the time it was included on the 2008 World Monuments Watch, as they had not been replaced since the nineteenth century.
+Rainwater seeped into the church and damaged not only its structural elements but also its twelfth-century wall mosaics and paintings.
+Due to this influx of water, there was an ever-present chance of an electrical short-circuit and fire.
+For the site to be preserved, its three custodians—the Greek Orthodox Church, the Armenian Orthodox Church, and the Franciscan order—needed to coordinate their efforts, but such a collaboration had not occurred in nearly a thousand years.
+Political factors also affected the church, as the Israeli Government and the Palestinian National Authority also needed to cooperate to protect it.
+The objective of the site’s inclusion on the Watch was to call attention to its importance and the threats it faced.